sphero-inc/sphero-sdk-raspberrypi-python/README.md

 Visit our [SDK website](https://sdk.sphero.com) to find more information about RVR, the SDK and the API!

+For control system usage details, consult the RVR Control System Manual in the `docs` directory.

 ### Where to get help

 Visit our [community forum](https://community.sphero.com/c/advanced-programming) to get help, share your project, or help others!